Three years in the making!

 Talk about literary torture.
 George RR Martin stands guilty of this heinous crime, as does Patrick Rothfuss, and a few others who have sucked me in and left me like a jilted lover.
 After the last time, I swore NEVER AGAIN, and have denied myself the pleasure of several well-acclaimed series until the day the authors roll out the last of their tomes.
 Yes, Mark Lawrence and Brandon Sanderson, I mean you!

 Well, golly, I’m no hypocrite.
-When writing the sequel to Myths of the Mirror, I told the publisher I wanted all three books of the Dragon Soul Trilogy to make their debut on the same day.
-That meant holding up the first two for the last.
+When writing the sequel to Myths of the Mirror, I told the publisher I wanted all four books of the Dragon Soul Saga to make their debut on the same day.
+That meant holding up the first three for the last.
 It took a long time, and I’m happy to say…they’re on their way…together.

 Do you read incomplete serials?
 How the heck do you remember what happened a year ago?